Delta declares war against illegal levy collectors – The Sun Nigeria

 He assured property developers and investors in the state of the full implementation of the law that prohibits forceful entry and collection of development levies by touts, saying that offenders will be prosecuted.

-He further advised the operators of the petroleum depots to comply with the local content act by providing skilled and unskilled employment for youths in their area of operation even as he called on them to take government along when carrying out their Corporate Social Responsibility to their host communities.
+He further advised the operators to comply with the local content act by providing skilled and unskilled employment for youths in their area of operation even as he called on them to take government along when carrying out their Corporate Social Responsibility to their host communities.

 The oil depot operators appealed to the Attorney-General to assist them to resolve the conflict arising from double taxation by various agencies of government.